ralphwillgoss/ralphwillgoss.github.io/_posts/2006-12-17-error-installing-dotnet-internal-error-2709-feature-guid-for-use-by-cartman.md

 date: 2006-12-17
 ---

-I recently rebuilt a dev machine and was trying to install .Net 1.1 and got the following error:
+I recently rebuilt a dev machine and was trying to install .Net 1.1 and got the following error:<br/>
 ```Error: internal error 2709 feature GUID for use by Cartman```

 It apparently happens when something goes wrong or you have an aborted installation of .Net 1.1 framework.